Nizari Isma'ilism: God

 The full recognition of tawhid, in a mode beyond human rational discourse, is a spiritual and mystical realization in the human soul and intellect called ma'rifah.
 In the Ismaili tariqah of Islam, the ma‘rifah of the tawhid of God is attained through the Imam of the Time.
 The perfect soul of the Imam of the Time always experiences the fullness of the ma‘rifah of God and his murids reach that recognition through the recognition of the Imam.
-This is the essential role of the Imam of the time and embodied in the Ismaili Muslim daily prayer called du'a'.
-The Aga Khan III also alluded to this when he said that the "real miracle of Hazrat Ali is that he brought people to the Truth".

 Quran

 Nizaris, like all Muslims, consider the Quran, the central religious text of Islam, to be the word of God.
-Nizaris employ tafsir (the science of Quranic commentary) for zahir, or exoteric understanding, and tawil (the Quranic poetic metre), for batin, or esoteric understanding.
+Nizaris employ tafsir (the science of Quranic commentary) for zahir, or exoteric understanding, and taʾwīl (the Quranic poetic metre), for batin, or esoteric understanding.

-Tawil stems from the Quranic root word "to return to" the original meaning of the Quran.
-While acknowledging the importance of both, the zahir and the batin in religion, the batin informs on how the zahir is to be practiced.
-More importantly, the batin guides the believer on a spiritual journey of discovery of the intangible truth (haqiqa) that engages both the intellect (aql) and the spirit (ruh) with the ultimate destination being that of gnostic enlightenment (marifa or fana-fillah).

-The word Quran means "recitation".
-When Muslims speak of "the Quran" in the abstract, they usually mean the scripture as recited rather than the printed work or any translation of it.
-For the Nizari Ismaili, the tafsir and tawil of the Quran are embodied most perfectly in the being of the Imam-i-Zaman (the Imam of the Time), due to his divinity as "the Imam from God Himself" as expressed in the third part of their Shahada.

-Pillars of Islam

-Isma'ilism holds that there are seven pillars in Islam, each of which possesses both an exoteric ("outer" or zahir) expression and an esoteric ("inner" or batin) one.